 const unsignedTx = await tx.build();

-We will send the transaction CBOR (maskedTx) to the client for signing.
+Send the transaction to the client for their signature.

 Sign transaction (client)